How Much Does SEO Cost for a Multi-Location Service Business?

 Multi-location SEO is structurally different, and the pricing difference is not just a matter of multiplying the single-location cost by the number of offices.

-There are two fundamentally different approaches, and the one your agency takes determines the economics of the entire engagement.
+There are two fundamentally different approaches in the market, and the one your agency takes determines the economics of the entire engagement.

-The first approach treats each location as a separate problem.
+The per-location model.
+Each location is treated as a separate problem.
 Location pages are created individually.
 Google Business Profiles are managed one at a time.
 Content is produced per office.
 The work multiplies linearly with each location you add.
 If it costs £2,000 per month for one location, it costs £6,000 for three and £20,000 for ten.
-The returns are proportionate to the spend.
 Nothing compounds.

-The second approach builds infrastructure that scales.
+The infrastructure model.
 Systems are designed once and deployed across every location.
 Content architecture is structured so that each piece builds domain-wide authority while serving specific locations.
 Technical foundations are built to support any number of location pages.
 Review generation and GBP management processes are systematised rather than manual.
 The cost per location decreases as you grow, because most of the infrastructure investment happens once.

-The first approach is how most agencies work.
+Most agencies default to the first model.
 It is simpler to sell, simpler to deliver, and simpler to report on.
 It is also structurally incapable of producing compound returns.
-The second approach is harder to build but produces economics that improve over time.
-This distinction is the single most important factor in whether multi-location SEO investment produces acceptable or exceptional returns.
+The second model is harder to build but produces economics that improve over time.
+When you are comparing proposals, this distinction matters more than the monthly number on the page.

 What Drives the Cost

-Six factors determine what a multi-location SEO programme should cost.
+Six factors determine what a multi-location SEO programme costs across the market.
 Understanding them lets you evaluate any proposal with specificity, rather than comparing monthly fees in a vacuum.

 Number of Locations

 The difference between 3 locations and 15 locations is not simply a multiplier.
-At 3 locations, the infrastructure investment is a significant proportion of the total.
+At 3 locations, the infrastructure investment is a significant proportion of the total cost.
 At 15 locations, the infrastructure has already been built and the marginal cost of adding each new location is considerably lower.

-A realistic breakdown: a 3-location programme requires roughly 60% infrastructure and 40% per-location work.
-A 10-location programme requires roughly 30% infrastructure and 70% per-location work, but the 70% is delivered more efficiently because the systems exist.
+A realistic breakdown: a 3-location programme typically requires roughly 60% infrastructure and 40% per-location work.
+A 10-location programme shifts to roughly 30% infrastructure and 70% per-location work, but the 70% is delivered more efficiently because the systems exist.

 Starting Position